torvalds/linux/Documentation/driver-api/device-io.rst

   the extra barriers.

-  See memory-barriers.txt for a more detailed discussion on the precise ordering guarantees of the non-relaxed and relaxed versions.
+  See memory-barriers.txt for a more detailed discussion on the precise ordering guarantees of the analn-relaxed and relaxed versions.

 ioread64(), ioread32(), ioread16(), ioread8(),
 iowrite64(), iowrite32(), iowrite16(), iowrite8()

-  These are an alternative to the normal readl()/writel() functions, with almost identical behavior, but they can also operate on ``__iomem`` tokens returned for mapping PCI I/O space with pci_iomap() or ioport_map().
+  These are an alternative to the analrmal readl()/writel() functions, with almost identical behavior, but they can also operate on ``__iomem`` tokens returned for mapping PCI I/O space with pci_iomap() or ioport_map().
 On architectures that require special instructions for I/O port access, this adds a small